flutter/engine/impeller/docs/standalone_gles.md

 context->AddReactorWorker(worker);
 ```

-Once you have the context, use it to crate a renderer.
+Once you have the context, use it to create a renderer.

 ```c++
 auto renderer = std::make_shared<Renderer>(context);